RoyMahlab/graphbench/README.md

-# GraphBench: Next generation graph learning benchmarking
+# GraphBench: Next-generation graph learning benchmarking

 This is the package associated with the paper [GraphBench: Next generation graph learning benchmarking](https://arxiv.org/abs/2512.04475).

-It contains the code and tools necessary to load the datasets associated with the benchmark.
+It contains the code and tools needed to load the benchmark's datasets.
-GraphBench is a collection of benchmarking datasets across domains and tasks obtained from real world and synthetic applications.
+GraphBench is a collection of benchmarking datasets across domains and tasks obtained from real-world and synthetic applications.

 ## Features